turingschool/backend-curriculum-site/module4/lessons/fetch_refresher.markdown

 ## Organizing Fetch Requests

-In the examples above, the success or failure of our Fetch requests are handled by anonymous functions.
+In the examples above, the success or failure of our `fetch()` requests are handled by anonymous functions.
 By changing these, we can start to organize and DRY up our code.

 I'd suggest grouping all of these to-be-named functions together (...hint, hint...in a file...).